kirby-deprecated-plugins/kirby-status/docs/CONFIG.md

 ## Custom translations

-If your language is mmissing, you can define your own set of translations in the `config.php` file:
+If your language is missing, you can define your own set of translations in the `config.php` file:

 ```php
 c::set( 'plugin.status.custom.translation', [